Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Maintenance

 \subsection{Limitations of Existing Benchmarks}

 \textbf{Benchmark Data Contamination.} A significant issue is the risk of benchmark data contamination, where overlaps between training and test data, or between pre-training and test data, can lead to inflated performance metrics.
 Due to the lack of retraining capabilities and inaccessibility to the pre-training data of many LLMs, it is challenging to assess the extent of benchmark data contamination.
-This limitation applies to all benchmarks in code analysis.
+This limitation applies to all benchmarks in code analysis. \nff{Evidence of data contamination in maintenance benchmarks was reported in a recent comprehensive study on data leakage~\cite{zhou2025lessleak}.
+For example, the authors found that 55.7\% of BigCloneBench samples appear in the pre-training data of the fully open-source LLM StarCoder, highlighting a severe contamination issue.
+To mitigate this risk, researchers can collect newer datasets to prevent overlap.}

+\textbf{\nff{Bias in Benchmarks.}} \nff{The BigCloneBench benchmark suffers from bias due to its inclusion of clones for only ten common functionalities (e.g., Web Download and Copy a File), resulting in limited diversity given the numerous functionalities present in the software engineering domain.
+The GPTCloneBench benchmark also exhibits bias in its collection process, as it relies on LLM synthesis.
+Consequently, the syntactic clones generated may follow a different distribution than those written by developers.
+POJ-104 is biased in terms of both functionality coverage and code quality, as it is based on programming problems that are relatively simpler than real-world software systems, and the code written by students may be less mature than that of experienced developers.
+These biases can limit the generalizability of findings from these benchmarks, potentially resulting in overly optimistic performance estimates on real-world software. }

 \textbf{Reliance on Exact Match and Similarity Metrics.} Another limitation is the absence of comprehensive measures to evaluate the accuracy of predictions.
 For example, code review benchmarks often rely on Exact Match or similarity metrics like BLEU scores.
 However, correct answers can vary, and these metrics only assess how closely predictions align with a single ground truth, failing to capture the full range of possible correct solutions.